Introduction

 The mechanism behind this is not mysterious.
 When a portfolio is designed with instruments that distribute risk and preserve exposure to different sources of return, it becomes less dependent on perfect timing.
 Fidelity observes that the goal of diversification is not to guarantee gains or eliminate losses, but to improve the relationship between risk and return for the level of risk the investor has chosen to pursue.
 This is highly relevant for the reader because it shifts financial success from a heroic terrain to a sustainable one.
 Growth stops depending on a rare success and begins to depend on the ability to keep investing within a bearable structure.

-In the end, bonds, funds, and ETFs matter less as “financial products” and more as mechanisms of translation.
+Ultimately, bonds, funds, and ETFs matter less as “financial products” and more as mechanisms of translation.
 They help convert objective into design, design into exposure, exposure into continuity, and continuity into real wealth possibility.
 When this reading becomes clear, investing no longer seems like just a set of technical choices.
 It begins to resemble what it actually is in a mature strategy: a long-term architecture that organizes risk so that growth does not depend on luck.

-CHAPTER 3 — How diversification reduces vulnerability without eliminating growth
+Chapter 3 — How diversification reduces vulnerability without eliminating growth

 Why diversification protects more than it dilutes when wealth is built over time